Your level of self-esteem has to do with how worthwhile you feel.

 Being obsessed with being perfect can also rob you of self-esteem.
-For those who continuously try to be perfect, it’s essential to set realistic expectations and to recognize that failure is something that happens on occasion, it’s not something we are.
+For those who continuously try to be perfect, it’s essential to set realistic expectations and recognize that failure is something that happens on occasion.
+It’s not something we are.

 Hating your body is another common sign of low self-esteem.
 Those who hate their bodies constantly compare themselves to others and have a negative body image.
 This can even keep someone from living a healthy lifestyle.
 To combat this, it’s crucial to stop the comparison and realize that you and your body are unique.

-Those with low self-esteem might also think they bring nothing to the table of life.
-They may not see themselves as valuable either.
+Those with low self-esteem might also think they bring nothing to life.
+They may not see themselves as valuable.
 Taking the time to focus on your talents and abilities can go a long way toward boosting your self-esteem.

 Feeling overly sensitive is another common sign of low self-esteem.
-Learning to desensitize is essential for someone suffering from this.
+Learning to desensitize is essential for someone experiencing this.
 By standing up for yourself and being proactive, it is possible to calm this tendency.

-Feeling anxious and fearful or constantly feeling angry is another common trait of low self-esteem.
+Feeling anxious and fearful or constantly feeling angry are other common traits of low self-esteem.
 Challenging your anxieties and fears with facts can help combat this.

 Try drawing up a fear pyramid by placing your biggest fear or anxiety at the top and your smallest one at the bottom.
 As you examine this pyramid, you can work your way up, taking on each fear or anxiety as you go.